karolb11/rest-framework/readme.md

 It also exposes a Facade to be used by **Web** components.

 ## Web
-The **web** package contains subpackages, each representing a specific API version.
+The **web** package contains subpackages, each first level subpackage representing a specific API version.
-All classes within this package tree must be package-private.
+Any class in package dedicated for specific api version **must not** depend on any class from package of different api version and must not be a dependency of classes from inside domain package.
-This ensures there are no dependencies between API versions and effectively separates them from the domain. <br>
+ArchUnit tests ensure that those core assumptions are met.<br>
 This separation simplifies the management of API versions:
 - To decommission a deprecated version, just delete the corresponding package.
 - To stage a new version, create a copy of the latest one and increment its version number.